tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Server Behavior {#server-behavior}

-As described in {#topologies}, servers can play two roles, either as the client-facing server or as the back-end server.
+As described in {{topologies}}, servers can play two roles, either as the client-facing server or as the back-end server.
 Depending on the server role, the `ECHClientHello` will be different: